fabiodeponte/symbol_grounding/README.md

-# Grounding Words in Visual Perceptions:
+# Grounding Words in Visual Perceptions

-Experiments in Spoken Language Acquisition

 The **dataset** is available at https://www.kaggle.com/datasets/fabiodeponte/symbolgrounding.